Mike Ford Preview, Player Props: Mariners vs. Royals

 Royals Pitching Rankings

-- The Royals' 5.08 team ERA ranks 28th among all MLB pitching staffs.
+- The Royals have a 5.10 team ERA that ranks 28th among all league pitching staffs.

-- In his most recent time out on Saturday against the Chicago Cubs, the righty went 3 2/3 innings, giving up four earned runs while surrendering nine hits.
+- In his last appearance on Sunday, the righty threw eight innings against the Chicago Cubs, allowing two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.